MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/first-adoption-project.md

 ## Next steps

-After your first cloud adoption project has begun, the cloud strategy team can turn their attention to the longer-term [cloud adoption plan](../plan/index.md).
+After the first cloud adoption project has begun, the cloud strategy team can turn their attention to the longer-term [cloud adoption plan](../plan/index.md).

 > [!div class="nextstepaction"]
 > [Build your cloud adoption plan](../plan/index.md)